-18. A method of exhibiting a human heart for educational 5 purposes, the method comprising the steps of:
+19. A method of exhibiting a human heart for educational purposes, the method comprising the steps of:

-- providing an inflatable infrastructure inflatable to a threedimensional partial representation of the human heart at a scale greater than at least, 20:1, the infrastructure including a cross-sectional plane thereacross and a 10 walk-through passageway defined, at least in part, by the inflated infrastructure, and extending through the inflated infrastructure, wherein the cross-sectional plane defines a plane of the passageway; - inflating the infrastructure to erect a three-dimensional 15 inflated model of the heart set upon the cross-sectional plane and a walk-through passageway therethrough, whereby, upon inflation, inflatable walls representing walls separating chambers of the heart extend upwardly and reveal the passageway and chambers of the heart 20 connected by the passageway; and - directing a visitor into and through the passageway and through the model heart, the passageway being a onestory path that leads the visitors through separate inflated representations of parts of the heart, whereby the visitor enters the right atrium via the superior vena cava, passes through a representation of the tricuspid valve to enter the right ventricle, passes through an opening in the septum to enter the left ventricle from the right ventricle, the opening representing a septal defect, passes from the left ventricle through a representation of the aortic valve into the aorta, and exits the passageway therefrom.
+providing an inflatable infrastructure inflatable to a threedimensional partial representation of the human heart at a scale greater than at least, 20:1, the infrastructure including a cross-sectional plane thereacross and a walk-through passageway defined, at least in part, by the inflated infrastructure, and extending through the inflated infrastructure, wherein the cross-sectional plane defines a plane of the passageway;

+inflating the infrastructure to erect a three-dimensional inflated model of the heart set upon the cross-sectional plane and a walk-through passageway therethrough, whereby an inside surface of the heart is revealed upon inflation including physical representations of inside portions of the heart, including physical representations of chambers of the heart and heart valves;

+directing a visitor into and through the passageway and through the model heart, the passageway being a one-story path that leads the visitors through separate inflated representations of parts of the heart, whereby the visitor enters the right atrium passes through a representation of the tricuspid valve to enter the right ventricle, and whereby each of four chambers of the heart is observable from the passageway.

-19. The method of claim 18, while the visitors are traversing the walk-through passageway, presenting informative materials by way of the walls of the passageway, the method further comprising the step of:
+20. The method of claim 19, while the visitors are traversing the walk-through passageway, presenting informative materials by way of the walls of the passageway, the method further comprising the step of: